Ali: Battle of the Camel

 Aisha publicly campaigned against Ali immediately after his accession.
 She was joined in Mecca by her close relatives, Talha and Zubayr, who thus broke their earlier oaths of allegiance to Ali.
 This opposition demanded the punishment of Uthman's assassins, and accused Ali of complicity in the assassination.
 They also called for the removal of Ali from office and for a Qurayshite council to appoint his successor.
 Their primary goal was likely the removal of Ali, rather than vengeance for Uthman, against whom the triumvirate had stirred up public opinion.
-The opposition failed to gain enough traction in Hejaz, and instead captured Basra in Iraq, killing many there.
+The opposition failed to gain enough traction in Hejaz, and instead captured Basra in Iraq.
 Ali raised an army from nearby Kufa, which formed the core of Ali's forces in the coming battles.
 The two armies soon camped just outside of Basra, both probably numbered around ten thousand men.
 After three days of failed negotiations, the two sides readied for battle.

 Account of the battle

 The battle took place in December 656.
 The rebels commenced hostilities, and Aisha was present on the battlefield, riding in an armored palanquin atop a red camel, after which the battle is named.
-Talha was soon killed by another rebel, Marwan, the secretary of Uthman.
+Talha was reportedly killed by another rebel, Marwan, the secretary of Uthman.
 Zubayr, an experienced fighter, deserted shortly after the battle had begun, but was pursued and killed.
-His desertion suggests he had serious moral misgivings about their cause.
+His desertion suggests he had moral misgivings about their cause.
 Ali won the day, and Aisha was respectfully escorted back to Hejaz.
-Ali then announced a public pardon, setting free all war prisoners, even Marwan, and prohibiting the enslavement of their women.
+Ali then announced a public pardon, setting free all prisoners, including Marwan, and prohibiting the enslavement of their women.
 Their seized properties were also returned.
-Ali then stationed himself in Kufa, which thus became his de facto capital.
+Ali then stationed himself in Kufa, which became his capital.